leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/python_basic_syntax.md

 If you're using **iPython**, you may not see an error in any of the commands above.

-We will call out when these cases will matter later.

 ## Reading error messages
 Python's error messages often have the word "Error" in them.